banditelol/banditelol/whoami.md

     by a quarter.
 And develop a monitoring tools to help our tech team of 6 people in identifying potential area of improvements in our queries.
--   Manage a data team of three consisting of multidisciplinary role to develop data products serving 20+ consultants.
+-   Manage data and engineering team of six consisting of multidisciplinary role to develop data products serving 30+ consultants and analyst.
+Helping them manage and makes sense terabyte-scale data daily.
 -   Develop and deploy text mining algorithm for negative keywords detection and product SKU identification, powering business process that takes tens of thousands ecommerce items monthly.